AU-HCI/website/markdown/index.md

 ## Course Communication

 This course has a slack channel.
-Please joint it here: [Slack Registration](https://join.slack.com/t/augustaspace/shared_invite/zt-kqtl6qfk-rjR976X_VjRj8w3nT7dX_w )
+Please join it here: [Slack Registration](https://join.slack.com/t/augustaspace/shared_invite/zt-kqtl6qfk-rjR976X_VjRj8w3nT7dX_w )

 All course discussion and annoucements will take place on Slack.
 The only time Slack should not be used is when discussing grades.
 I will not respond to questions via email unless they are grade specific.